afurourrego/dungeonhack/ONEHACK_SUBMISSION.md

 ## 🚀 Future Vision

-Dungeon Flip Lite is more than a hackathon project—it's a foundation for a full-featured Web3 gaming platform on OneChain.
+Dungeon Flip is more than a hackathon project—it's a foundation for a full-featured Web3 gaming platform on OneChain.

 **Long-term goals**:
 1. Mobile app with zkLogin (iOS/Android)